jatwong/dbank/README.md

 ## Screenshot

 Design and assets provided by Angela.
+I am responsible for the backend process and some minor UX updates.

 ![DBank homepage view](./dbank.png)